tireddy2/Reverse-HTTP-Transport/draft-reddy-ohai-odoh-call-home.md

    to forward the encapsulated requests from clients to the gateway and forwards the encapsulated responses from the gateway to clients.

+TBD: An Alternative approach can be the gateway sends a HTTP request to the relay claiming that it is the gateway.
+The relay can leverage the Post-Handshake Authentication extension defined in TLS 1.3 for the relay to authenticate the gateway to trigger the role-reversal.
+After the role-reversal, the relay would act as client and the gateway acts as the server.

 ## TCP Hearbeat Mechanism

 To accomodate loss of state in firewalls or translators especially in the absence